syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/export-multiple-grids.md

 ## New sheet

-Excel exporting provides support to export multiple grids in new sheet.
-To export in new sheet, define  `multipleExport.type` as `NewSheet` in `exportProperties`.
+Excel exporting provides support to export multiple grids in a new sheet.
+To export in a new sheet, define `multipleExport.type` as `NewSheet` in `exportProperties`.

 {% if page.publishingplatform == "typescript" %}